cambyse/PO-LGP/share/doc/guides/features.md

 # THINGS in our mlr repos
+Writtten <2013-12-05>

 This document is a bullet point list of features/functionalities/methods we have *somewhere* implemented in our repos.
 It is *not* meant as a documentation of these features.
 Instead it is meant to get an overview and let you find the right keywords to search for in the repos.

 Please add features/things you have provides.
 But keep it a short and keywordy as possible.
 No long documentations!
 At most, use `code formatting` to indicate keywords to point to the code.

 ----------------------------------------------------------------------------------------------------------------------